Hearing & Vision Screening

 Who to Screen & How Often

-We provide screening for any child age 3 to 18 at no charge.
+We provide hearing and vision screening for any child age 3 to 18 at no charge.
 Children should be screened at least one time between the ages of 3 and 5 and about 6 months prior to kindergarten entry (required).

 A hearing screen is based upon perception of sound.
 During the initial screening, children are asked to listen to different tones at different volumes and respond when they are heard.
 The initial screening also includes a general ear check for ear health.
 Children failing the first round of screening are tested again about a month later.
 The second round of testing is more detailed.
 If a child fails the second screen, they are referred to an ear, nose, and throat specialist for diagnosis and treatment.